Learn more about the San Dieguito Groundwater Study.

 Data gathering in the San Elijo Valley has been underway since 2012.
 So far, studies indicate that this area has the potential to support one to two million gallons per day of brackish groundwater desalination, which could supply up to five percent of OMWD’s potable water demand.

-The San Dieguito Valley brackish groundwater desalination feasibility study began in the fall of 2016 and will continue through 2017.
-The study will examine a variety of factors to determine whether a brackish groundwater desalination project is possible in the area.
+The San Dieguito Valley brackish groundwater desalination feasibility study began in the fall of 2016 and is currently being finalized.
+The study examines a variety of factors to determine whether a brackish groundwater desalination project is possible in the area.

 Depending on the results of the San Dieguito Valley feasibility study, OMWD may opt to pursue a brackish groundwater desalination project in either the San Dieguito Valley or the San Elijo Valley.
 That decision will likely be based on several criteria including determining which area can provide the most cost-efficient and environmentally responsible water yields without impacting existing users.